-Otitis Externa is defined as inflammation of the ear canal.
+Otitis externa is defined as inflammation of the ear canal.
 It is an extremely common, aggravating, and sometimes costly problem for dogs and owners alike.
-VPI, a leading provider of pet health insurance, listed the Top 10 Dog and Cat Medical Conditions of 2009.
-For dogs, ear infection was number one.
+VPI, a leading provider of pet health insurance, listed the Top 10 Dog and Cat Medical Conditions of 2014.
+For dogs, ear infection was number two.

-This is in part due to anatomy (see below).
-Dogs have very long, narrow ear canals—upwards of inches long in some breeds.
+This is, in part, due to a dog's ear anatomy (see below).
+Dogs have very long, narrow ear canals—inches long in some breeds.
 Halfway down is a right-angle bend that is a perfect place for debris and liquid to get stuck.
-Add to this the pendulous ear flaps that some breeds have (Spaniels, Beagles, Retrievers).
+Add to this the pendulous ear flaps that some breeds have (most notably, spaniels, beagles, and retrievers).
 This has the effect of sealing in warmth and moisture, creating the perfect environment for yeast and bacteria to flourish.

 If your dog has ever had an ear infection, you know the symptoms.
-Head shaking, scratching, redness, brown discharge, and a sickly sweet smell are the hallmarks.
-Some dogs will kick relentlessly at the ear or rub it on furniture or rugs in efforts to quell the itch.
-Bleeding wounds can result.
-Depression and irritability can ensue when the itch borders on pain.
+Head shaking, scratching, redness, brown discharge, and a foul odor are all hallmarks of the condition.
+Some dogs will kick relentlessly at the ear or rub it on furniture or rugs in an effort to stop the itch.
+The result may be bleeding skin wounds.
+Depression and irritability can ensue as the condition progresses and the ear becomes painful.
 Hearing can be affected.
 So can balance, coordination, and facial muscles in severe cases.

 Ear infections usually arise from a perfect storm of factors.
 Primary factors are those which touch off the inflammatory process.
 They create moisture, heat, and stagnant air flow.
-They promote the perfect environment for secondary factors—yeast, bacteria, swelling and debris—to take hold.
-These secondary factors cause still more moisture, heat, and stagnant air to build up causing a vicious cycle of misery for your dog.
+They promote the perfect environment for secondary factors—yeast, bacteria, swelling, and debris—to take hold.
+These secondary factors cause still more moisture, heat, and stagnant air to build up, resulting in a vicious cycle of misery for your dog.

 Certain dogs are especially susceptible to ear infection due to their heavy, pendulous ear flaps.
-The ear flaps trap warm air, debris and moisture, creating a perfect environment for germs to grow.
-Spaniels, Basset Hounds, and Retrievers are notorious examples of flop-eared dogs prone to ear problems.
+The ear flaps trap warm air, debris, and moisture in the ear canal, creating the perfect environment for organisms to grow.
+Spaniels, Basset hounds, and retrievers are notorious examples of floppy-eared dogs that are especially prone to ear problems.

-Frequent swimming, exposure to plants and pollens, time spent in wooded areas where plant awns or burrs can get lodged in the ear, or simply the humid heat of summer can set the stage for ear trouble.
+Frequent swimming, exposure to plants and pollens, time spent in wooded areas where plant awns or burrs can get lodged in the ear, or simply the humid heat of summer can set the stage for ear trouble in dogs.

 Itchy, infected ears are a classic sign of allergic skin disease in dogs.
-In fact otitis may be the first and only sign.
-What starts out as a simple ear infection often becomes a chronic problem until the underlying allergy is addressed.
+In fact, otitis externa may be the first and only sign of a skin allergy.
+What starts out as a simple ear infection often becomes a chronic problem until the underlying allergy is diagnosed and treated.

 Otodectes, or ear mites, are less common in dogs than cats.
-Ear mites cause inflammation, copious discharge, and an intense itch that can lead to self trauma and secondary infection.
-Luckily they’re easy to treat with proper veterinary care.
+Ear mites cause inflammation, copious discharge, and an intense itch that can lead to self-trauma and secondary infection.
+Luckily, ear mites are easy to treat with proper veterinary care.

 Plant awns or plant "stickers" can get lodged in the ear and cause intense itching, scratching, and secondary infection.

-Infected tumors inside the ear trap moisture and debris and are the perfect place for germs to grow.
+Infected tumors inside the ear can trap moisture and debris and are the perfect place for organisms like bacteria and yeast to grow.

-A raging ear infection hard to miss.
+A raging ear infection in a dog is hard to miss.
 But the treatment only works if both primary and secondary causes are addressed.

 The first step in treating otitis externa is a thorough cleaning of the affected ear(s).
-See box, below.
-A deep cleaning rids the ear of secondary factors such as yeast, bacteria and debris.
+See box below.
+A deep cleaning rids the ear of secondary factors such as yeast, bacteria, and debris.
 In mild to moderate cases, ear cleansing may be done within a routine office visit.
-Your vet will use a medicated ear cleansing solution along with gauze wipes or cotton balls to remove excess fluid and debris.
+Your veterinarian will use a medicated ear cleansing solution along with gauze wipes or cotton balls to remove excess fluid and debris.
 In severe cases, your vet may recommend that an ear flush be conducted under general anesthesia.
-Then special probes and deep flushing equipment can be used.
+Then, special probes and deep flushing equipment can be used.

 Once the ear is clean and dry, topical medications are prescribed to keep the yeast and bacteria at bay.
-Your vet will prescribe ointments or solutions that contain a combination of antibacterial, anti-yeast and anti-itch medications.
+Your veterinarian will prescribe ointments or solutions that contain any or a combination of antibacterial, anti-yeast, and anti-itch medications.
 In more severe cases, oral antibiotics, antihistamines, or even oral steroids may be needed to get infection and inflammation under control.

 For treatment to be successful, the primary factors contributing to the ear infection need to be addressed.
-This may require your vet to treat for ear mites, address allergic skin disorders, or remove a tumor or foreign body.
-Your vet may recommend cutting back on swimming during the warm summer months, or at least following it with a good ear cleansing with a cleaner that includes a drying agent.
+This may require your vet to treat for ear mites, address allergic skin disorders, or remove a tumor or foreign body from the ear canal.
+Your veterinarian may recommend cutting back on swimming during the warm summer months, or at least following it with a good ear cleansing with a cleaner that includes a drying agent.
 Your vet may do blood work and other diagnostics to probe for underlying health issues such as hypothyroidism.

 Complications and Treatment of Otitis Externa (Overview)

 When ear infection continues over weeks and months, numerous complications can arise.
 Some are irreversible.
-They include:
+These include:

 Years of infection and inflammation take their toll on the skin of the ear canal.
-Scarring and swelling causes the ear canals to close down, trapping fluid and debris worse than before.
+Scarring and swelling causes them to close down, trapping fluid and debris even worse than before.
 In time, the ear canals can literally solidify with hard-as-bone scar tissue.
 Major corrective surgery is often the only recourse at this point.

 Violent head-shaking from an intensely itchy case of otitis externa can actually injure the ear flap, breaking blood vessels below the skin surface.
-The result is an ear hematoma, or “pillow ear.”
+The result is an ear hematoma, or "pillow ear."
 Ear hematoma is painful if the skin is stretched far enough.
 Even if the dog does not seem painful, a hematoma should be treated promptly to reduce the chance of a disfigured ear flap.
-Treatment is surgical, and involves draining the fluid from the hematoma and using special sutures to tack the earflap flat again.
-Your veterinarian will also strive to identify and treat the itch-inducing ear problem, lest the hematoma recur.
+Treatment of an ear hematoma is surgical and involves draining the fluid from the hematoma and using special sutures to tack the earflap flat again.
+Your veterinarian will also strive to identify and treat the itch-inducing ear problem, to decrease the chance of recurrence.

 - Tilting of the head to one side